 Mistakes made by medical professionals during pregnancy, labor, and delivery don’t just affect the baby; there are conditions that can also affect the mother’s health and life.
-If you or someone you love suffered preeclampsia during pregnancy and the doctor neglected to provide appropriate medical treatment, speak with a Washington, D.C. birth injury lawyer to have your case evaluated.
+If you or someone you love suffered preeclampsia during pregnancy and the doctor neglected to provide appropriate medical treatment, speak with a Nationwide birth injury lawyer to have your case evaluated.

 Preeclampsia is a serious and dangerous health condition experienced by some pregnant women.
 It generally starts in the second trimester, and it occurs when the mother has blood pressure higher than 140/90.

 - Blurred vision

 - Being short of breath

 High blood pressure on its own is already dangerous.
 It’s even more dangerous for pregnant women.
 You could have a seizure or even go into a coma.
 It can also harm your baby.
 If you have symptoms of preeclampsia, it is important that your doctor treat you for it to protect both you and your baby.

 Generally, you will be prescribed a medication to help you control your blood pressure without hurting your baby.
 While there is no cure, if preeclampsia isn’t properly treated, it can kill you or your baby.
 If you or your baby suffered an injury because your preeclampsia wasn’t properly treated, our birth injury attorneys may be able to help you get the compensation that you deserve.

 Reducing the Risks of Preeclampsia